bpradipt/infra/README.md

 ansible-playbook -i inventory/hosts.yaml playbook/main.yaml
 ```

-Currently this is tested only on Fedora 31
+Currently this is tested only on Fedora 31.
+The default VM user is `fedora` and password is `passw0rd`.